Russia's first lunar mission in 47 years smashes into the moon in failure

 The failure underscored the decline of Russia's space power since the glory days of Cold War competition when Moscow was the first to launch a satellite to orbit the Earth — Sputnik 1, in 1957 — and Soviet cosmonaut Yuri Gagarin became the first man to travel into space in 1961.

-Though moon missions are fiendishly difficult, and many U.S. and Soviet attempts have failed, Russia had not attempted a moon mission since Luna-24 in 1976, when Communist leader Leonid Brezhnev ruled the Kremlin.
+Though moon missions are fiendishly difficult, and many US and Soviet attempts have failed, Russia has not attempted a moon mission since Luna-24 in 1976, when Communist leader Leonid Brezhnev ruled the Kremlin.

-Russian state television put news of the loss of Luna-25 at number 8 in its line up at noon and gave it just 26 seconds of coverage, after a news about fires on Tenerife and a 4 minute item about a professional holiday for Russian pilots and crews.
+Russian state television put news of the loss of Luna-25 at number 8 in its lineup at noon and gave it just 26 seconds of coverage, after news about fires in Tenerife and a 4-minute item about a professional holiday for Russian pilots and crews.

 FAILED MOONSHOT